 Our gas availability analysis is based on natural gas pipeline capacity and LDC demand (by temperature) data and models provided by ISO-NE, and is consistent with the Fuel Security Review for FCA 14.
-Pipeline capacity into ISONE is assumed to total 3.59 Bcf/day, which includes capacity for Algonquin, Iroquois, Tennessee, and Portland.
-This pipeline capacity takes into account capacity expansions by 2025 and subtracts gas under "pass-through" contracts that flow to Long Island.
+Pipeline capacity into ISO-NE is assumed to total 3.59 Bcf per day, which includes capacity for Algonquin, Iroquois, Tennessee, and Portland.
+This pipeline capacity takes into account capacity expansions expected to be completed by 2025 and subtracts gas under "pass-through" contracts that flow to Long Island.
 LDC demand by temperature is modeled using the ICF model from the FCA 14 Fuel Security Review.
-LDC demand increases, and gas available for generation drops, when ISO-NE hub temperature falls.
-Thus, in the Infrequent Case, more natural gas is available for electric generation than in the Frequent Case, since the ISO-NE hourly temperature is higher on average.
+LDC demand increases, and gas available for electric generation drops, when ISO-NE hub temperature falls.
+Thus, in the Infrequent Case, based on the historic 2016/17 winter when temperatures were generally mild, more natural gas is available for electric generation than in the Frequent Case, which uses the historic 2013/14 winter when winter temperatures tended to be lower.

-In the Central Cases, we assume that the region's available LNG supply is consistent with (1) the estimated delivery capability of the Canaport LNG facility to New England, and (2) the exit of the associated LNG terminal owned and operated by Distrigas of Massachusetts (DOMAC).
+In the Central Cases, we assume that the region's available LNG supply is consistent with (1) the estimated delivery capability of the Canaport LNG facility to New England, and (2) the exit of the LNG terminal owned and operated by Distrigas of Massachusetts (DOMAC).
 This assumption may either under- or overstate the likely supply of LNG under Central Case conditions.
-While potential supply from Canaport may not be fully contracted at present, the assumed exit of DOMAC would increase demand for supplies from remaining sources of fuel supply.
+While potential supply from Canaport may not be fully contracted at present, the assumed exit of DOMAC would likely increase demand for natural gas from remaining sources of fuel supply.

 LDC gas demand is modeled as a function of temperature based on ISO-NE modeling, and accounts for satellite LNG storage withdrawals.
-The natural gas supply available to the electricity sector after accounting for these supplies and uses is in Figure 11.